ST10089515/TymeMA_groupB/README.md

 ## Improvements

-- TymeMa now uses a Firebase database for sure Login/Registration authentication as well as storing and retrieving Entries and Goals.
+- TymeMa now uses a Firebase database for secure Login/Registration authentication as well as storing and retrieving Entries and Goals.
 - Multiple UI and Navigation fixes to provide a more seamless experience

 ## Features